Shock 'Em Dead

-Shock 'Em Dead, also known as Rock ‘Em Dead, is a 1991 comedic horror film written by Mark Freed, David Tedder and Andrew Cross, and directed by Mark Freed.
+Shock 'Em Dead, also known as Rock ‘Em Dead, is a 1991 comedy horror film written by Mark Freed, David Tedder and Andrew Cross, and directed by Mark Freed.
 It stars Stephen Quadros and Traci Lords in one of her first post-adult film roles.
 The film is a thriller with a music comedy twist, a self-aware take on metal guitarists from the 1980s, and is also notable for featuring Nitro guitarist Michael Angelo Batio as a guitar double.
 It was Aldo Ray's last film.

 Synopsis

 Angel Martin (Stephen Quadros) has just made the deal of a lifetime.
 Fame, fortune and beautiful women will all be his - for a price.
 To become a rock star Martin must give his soul, and to survive he must feed on the souls of others.
 But Angel wants to possess more than just the soul of the woman of his dreams.

 Lindsay Roberts (Traci Lords) is the manager of a rising rock band that has a talented new band member.
 When Angel Martin joined the band she suddenly had her hands full with concerts, contracts—and private meetings with Angel.
 But success isn't the only new thing in her life: their recent concerts have been marred by a series of brutal killings, which remain unsolved.
 As Angel lures Lindsay further into his dark mysterious world, the lines are drawn for a terrifying black magic battle against the ultimate evil.